Weighted sparsity regularization for source identification for elliptic PDEs: Discretization of the state equation

-We will briefly explain how \eqref{eq1}-\eqref{eq2} can be discretized and thereby obtain an expression for the forward/transfer matrix $\AAA$ associated with this PDE-constrained optimization problem.
-The discrete version of the state equation \eqref{eq2} reads
+We will briefly explain how \eqref{eq:pre1} can be discretized, using the finite element method, and thereby obtain an expression for the matrix $\tilde{\mathsf{K}}$ in \eqref{eq:pre4}.
+As mentioned in the numerical experiments section, the state $u(x)=\sum_k u_k N_k(x)$ and the source $f(x)=\sum_i f_i \, \phi_i(x)$ were discretized in terms of first order Lagrange elements and the characteristic functions \eqref{eq:revision2}, respectively.